srcsintheta/timetracker/README.md

 Ideally this should never be needed.
 But maybe you kept the timer running, picked a wrong activity ID for a time that was entered into the database, et cetera.
-It's helpful to have the ability at least delete within the latest entries.
-Supported are deletions for up to 7 days prior (8 days in total, today included)
+It's helpful to have the ability to at least delete within the latest entries.
+Supported are deletions for up to 7 days prior (8 days in total, today included).

 ```
 Your option: 3